Maikxx/meesterproef-1819/README.md

 I decided it would be best to show Wallscope the updated designs and explain why we didn't get a lot done this week and hope for a better week, next week.
 Luckily they accepted this train of thought.
 For the rest of the afternoon I worked on trying to fix that what I had broken, which has got to be one of the most frustrating coding afternoon ever.

 I didn't get the thing to work in the way that I wanted it to work and the way it worked on other places in the application, so I once again decided to outsmart the system by writing a hacky solution to get it to work either way.
+I did however first try to ask for help to people, which I normally never really do, so that is also something new.
+This, unfortunately though, did not help.
+Meaning I had to go the hacky solution way.
 Maybe I just wasn't fully focussed on the project this afternoon.
 It did, however, made me realize not everything will go well right away.
 This counts for all aspects in life too.
 Life lessons learned from such a stupid moment while working on a project are always the most valuable.

 ## Reflection